Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Results

-where $\hat\Theta_0/3$ and $\Theta_0/3$ are the present day Hubble scalars in the comoving and non-comoving frames, as a function of $r$ (constant $w,\phi$) and $w$ (constant $r,\phi$) (we omit plotting $[\vartheta/3]_0$ as a function of $\phi$ because angular dependence is similar to that of figures \ref{fig:DelOm} and \ref{fig:DelTh}).
-Both panels show that $\vartheta_0/H_0\sim 10^{-4}$, a ratio three orders of magnitude below the 10\,\% difference observed in the $H_0$ tension.
-These values are consistent with non-relativistic peculiar velocities and with the compatibility conditions in \ref{sec:compatibility}.
+which is valid for $v^a\sim O(v/c)$ so that $\hat h^a_b\approx h^a_b$ up to $O(v/c)$.
+Panels (a) and (b) respectively display \eqref{eq:varhubble} as a function of $r$ (constant $w,\phi$) and $w$ (constant $r,\phi$) (dependence on the angle $\phi$ is very similar to that displayed in panels (c) of figures \ref{Fig2} and \ref{Fig3}, so it is not displayed).
+Both panels show that $\textrm{D}{\cal H}_0\sim 10^{-4}$, a value consistent with $v^a\sim O(v/c)$ and with the consistency conditions in Appendix \ref{sec:compatibility}, though it is three orders of magnitude below the 10\,\% associated with the observed $H_0$ tension.

-Figure \ref{fig:vr} displays the present day radial velocity $\left[v_r\right]_0$ given by \eqref{eq:vr0} as a function of $\bar r$ (with $w$ constant), $\bar w$ (with constant $r$) and $\phi$ (with constant $r,w$) is depicted in figure \ref{fig:vr}.
-Numerical values of the velocities are fractions of $c$, with their magnitude in the expected range $|v_r|<800$ km/s.
-As with the contrasts $[\delta_{\Omega_\rho} ]_0$ and $[\delta_{\cal H} ]_0$, the radial velocities have similar values in different directions and very weak angular dependence.
+Figure \ref{Fig5} displays the present day radial velocity $v_{r0}=\left[v_r\right]_0$ given by \eqref{eq:vr0} as a function of $\bar r$ (with $w$ constant), $\bar w$ (with constant $r$) and $\phi$ (with constant $r,w$).
+Numerical values of the velocities are fractions of $c$, with their magnitude in the expected range $|v_r| <800$ km/s.
+As with the contrasts $\delta^{\Omega_\rho}_0$ and $\delta^{\cal H}_0$, the radial velocities have similar values in different directions and very weak angular dependence.

-We examine the time variation of the radial profile (for fixed $w$ and $\phi$) of the density and Hubble scalar contrasts \eqref{contrast1}--\eqref{contrast2} in figure \ref{fig:cont}.
+We examine the time variation of the radial profile (for fixed $w$ and $\phi$) of the density and Hubble scalar contrasts \eqref{contrast1}--\eqref{contrast2} in figure \ref{Fig6}.
 Both of these contrasts take near constant shapes that steadily decrease from $z=2$ to their present values.